Beggars Wood recreation area

-Gateshead Council has determined that Beggars Wood Recreation Area (as marked in red on attached plans and as situated within the Council's area) is contaminated land for the purposes of section 78A(2) of the Act because:
+Beggars Wood Recreation Area has been identified as contaminated land for the purposes of section 78A(2) of the Act because:

 The Council has identified a source (contaminant), a pathway and a receptor with respect to the current use of the land and is satisfied that this pollutant linkage presents a significant possibility of significant harm being caused to that receptor.

 Former sand and gravel pit and stream valley utilised as a landfill from 1939 to March 1973 for domestic, trade and industrial waste which has produced landfill gas.
 Methane and carbon dioxide have been recorded to be present.

 Migration of gas from the landfill via the made ground and permeable sand and gravel strata within the cohesive underlying soil.

 Human beings, property, ground water and surface water

 Remediation and Validation